This is my first enduro. What do I need to know?

 - Enduro bike with headlight, license plate and quiet exhaust (96 dB)

 - Tape & scissors

 What is a Restart Format? - A restart enduro consists of "tests" and "transfers".
 You will be timed in the tests and ride transfers to get from one test to the next.
 You should be at each given test at the time specified on your route sheet based upon your row assignment.
 You will be checked into each test which you will then race as fast as you can until the end of the test where you will be checked out (timed).
 Then you ride a transfer section to the next test and repeat.

 What is Key Time? - This is the official start time of the enduro and the enduro schedule is set based upon this time.
 If you are on Row 1 you will set your watch 1 minute behind the key time.
-If you are on Row 20 you would set your watch 20 min slow so that it shows 10:00 at the start of your row.
+If key time is 10:00 and you are on Row 20 you would set your watch 20 min slow so that it shows 10:00 at the start of your row.

 What is a Route Sheet? - A route sheet is your guide to the race.
 Each turn will be marked with the milage and time you should be there.
 It will also indicate when and where you should reset your mileage.

 What will my day be like? - Before you came you set up a LiveLaps account and pre-entered on LiveLaps.
 You arrive no later than 1 1/2 hours before key time.
 You unload your bike and head to tech inspection.
 Your bike is quiet and has a headlight and license plate mounted to the fender so you breeze through tech.
 Now that you passed tech inspection you move on to sign-up with your LiveLaps transponder, entry fee and AMA membership card.
 If you don't already have a transponder ACES will get you set up with one at sign-up.
 You're through sign-up and you pick up your row number decal (you drew row 10) and route sheet.
 You find the master clock and set your watch 10 minutes behind the master clock to match your row/minute 10.